seshuk/seshuk.github.io/_posts/2018-01-01-new-year-resolutions.md

 # Happy New Year - 2018 #

 _P.
-S_: An interesting video on choosing to change life then just one year.
+S_: An interesting video on choosing to change life than just one year.
 I'd say let’s start with this year and improve every year.

 {% include youtubePlayer.html id=page.youtubeId %}